laravel/docs/http-client.md

         return $request->url() === 'http://example.com/posts';
     });

-Or, if you would like to assert that no requests were sent, you may use the `assertNothingSent` method:
+Or, you may use the `assertNothingSent` method to assert that no requests were sent during the test:

     Http::fake();